Air Fryer Chicken Wings

 Ingredients

-• 1 to 2 pounds chicken wings
+• 2 pounds chicken wings flats and/or drumettes

-Chicken Wing Dry Rub
+Dry Rub

-• 1 ½ teaspoon chili powder
+• 1 ½ teaspoons chili powder

-• 1 teaspoon salt
+• 1 teaspoon sea salt

-• 1 teaspoon pepper
+• 1 teaspoon black pepper

 • 1 teaspoon garlic powder